 Should I pick NestJS over both?

 Different question.
 NestJS sits on top of Express or Fastify and adds Angular-style dependency injection plus opinionated structure.
-Pick NestJS if you have a 10-engineer team that needs the structure to ship consistently.
+Pick NestJS if you have a 10+ engineer team that needs the structure to ship consistently.
 Skip it for solo or small-team projects where the boilerplate slows you down.
+If you choose NestJS, you can still get Fastify’s speed by swapping the adapter.

 Is Fastify production-ready in 2026?